awsdocs/aws-app-mesh-user-guide/doc_source/routes.md

 ### **Retry policy**

 A retry policy enables clients to protect themselves from intermittent network failures or intermittent server\-side failures\.
-A retry policy is optional\.
+A retry policy is optional, but recommended\.
 The retry timeout values define the duration of time between retry attempts\.
 + For **Retry timeout**, enter the number of units for the timeout duration\.
 A value is required if you select any protocol retry event\.
 + For **Retry timeout unit**, select a unit\.
 A value is required if you select any protocol retry event\.
 + For **Max retries**, enter the maximum number of retry attempts when the request fails\.
 A value is required if you select any protocol retry event\.
+We recommend a value of at least two\.
 + Select one or more **HTTP retry events**\.
+We recommend selecting at least **stream\-error** and **gateway\-error**\.
 + Select a **TCP retry event**\.

 ### TCP<a name="tcp"></a>